 By Dr. Al Hearne II

-[The oil painting this week, "Lead Me In Truth", was created using DALL-E.]
+[The oil painting, "God's Creative Power Is Active In Our Lives" was created using DALL-E.]